10 Dividend ETFs to Buy for a Diversified Portfolio

 - Expense ratio: 0.39%*

-The Invesco FTSE RAFI US 1000 ETF (PRF, $128.78), like a few others on the list, aren't necessarily found under a "dividend ETFs" banner, but uses dividends almost like a measure of quality.
+The Invesco FTSE RAFI US 1000 ETF (PRF, $117.44), like a few other funds on this list, isn't necessarily found under a "dividend ETFs" banner; instead, it uses dividends almost like a measure of quality.

 PRF tracks the performance of the FTSE RAFI US 1000 Index: a fundamental index that ranks the largest U.S. companies by 1) average sales over the past five years, 2) cash flow over the same period, 3) total dividend distributions over the same period and 4) the book value at the time of review.

-The ETF typically holds 1,000 stocks, which are plucked out of the FTSE U.S. All Cap Index – a group of 1,794 U.S. large-, mid- and small-cap stocks.
+The ETF typically holds around 1,000 stocks, which are plucked out of the FTSE U.S. All Cap Index – a group of 1,777 U.S. large-, mid- and small-cap equities.
 These stocks are ranked according to those four fundamental measures and assigns a score.
 The thousand companies with the highest scores are selected for inclusion.
 This process happens once a year, each March.

 Ultimately, this is a value fund, which should be attractive to the growing party of people who believe value will make a comeback in 2020.
-It also has a 2.0% yield – not high, but higher than the broader market at the moment.
+It also has a 2.5% yield – not high, but certainly higher than the broader market at the moment.

 * Includes 1-basis-point fee waiver.